 Meg’s refined technical skills allow her to shift seamlessly between digital and film and navigate a wide array of lighting situations.
 But it’s her gift as an artist that makes her luminous images extraordinary.
 She sees the grand moments, but also the subtle – yet poignant – moments in-between, where stillness and reflection reside.
 “My work has been informed by historic street photographers (Cartier-Bresson, Lartigue, even Weegee), so I gravitate towards moments that are found (not created), ” says Meg.
 If anything, I’m more interested in the moments between moments.
 Stillness, movement, meaning, connection, composition…I’m driven to create images that have some compelling combination of these elements.”

-Meg has photographed the weddings of Anne Hathaway, Cheryl Hines, Jimmy Kimmel, Chris Klein, Governor of California Gavin Newsom, LeAnn Rimes, and the late Robin Williams, as well as the engagements of Christina Aguilera and Nicole Richie, and special occasions for George Lucas, to name a few.
+Meg has photographed the weddings of Anne Hathaway, Cheryl Hines, Jimmy Kimmel, Chris Klein, Governor of California Gavin Newsom, LeAnn Rimes, Jenny Yoo, and the late Robin Williams, as well as the engagements of Christina Aguilera and Nicole Richie, and special occasions for George Lucas, to name a few.

 She is a frequent contributor to Martha Stewart Weddings, Town & Country, and InStyle magazine, and her photographs have been featured in numerous other publications, such as The New York Times, Vogue, Glamour, and Elle.
 Her images have also graced the covers and been featured in many books including InStyle Weddings, Green Weddings, American Photo Wedding and Portrait Guide, and Vera Wang On Weddings.